datainquiry/pybottrader/README.md

 - A strategy model, so the user of this library can implement it owns strategy.
   The purpose of a strategy is to consume a data stream and produce BUY/SELL signals.
-- Traders, these are bot the based on a data stream, a strategy, and a portfolio, run the trading operations.
+- Traders, these are bots that based on a data stream, a strategy, and a portfolio, run the trading operations.
 Currently only a basic Trader is offered, useful for back-testing.